galirema/galirema-notas/en/pages/ZonasDeProduccionAAUT.md

 1. Zona de autorización do río Anllóns.
 AAUT.
 A pé; __A0002v2017__.
 A.M.
 Esteiro do río Anllóns.

-1. De punta Lago a punta Roda, de punta Sandía a punta Roda, de punta Sandía a punta Insuela, enseada da Vasa, AAUT Embarcación; __A0010v2017__.
+1. De punta Lago a punta Roda, de punta Sandía a punta Roda, de punta Sandía a punta Insuela, enseada da Vasa, AAUT A pé; Embarcacion; __A0010v2017__.
 C.P.
 Camariñas

 ## Coruña - Ferrol (CF)